 Western world does not focus on the clock.
 Quarantine during the pandemic have made work, school, and home life the same.
 If you’re feeling like your life is reactive as opposed to proactive, you’re probably not wrong -- or alone.
 Staying at homes means you eat whenever you feel hungry.
 You can exercise when you find time between meetings.
 If you are supporting kids who are distancing learning, then evening hours can become work time too.

-The Chinese medicine clock can help re-sync your day, even when things become tough.
-Planning a day in this modern world can be hectic but can prove to be healthy for you in the longer run.
-Choosing specific mealtimes, creating a proper sleep cycle, and timing your activities can help you to restore your balance and improve your health - which is even more important than ever.
+The Chinese medicine clock can help resync your day, even when things become tough.
+Planning a day in this modern world can be hectic, but it can prove to be healthy for you in the long run.
+Choosing specific mealtimes, creating a proper sleep cycle, and timing your activities may help restore a sense of routine and support overall well-being, which is even more important than ever.
 Acupuncturist Jen Ward explains the Chinese Medicine Clock in more detail in this article.

 4) Eat Warming Foods